codebyharjeet/downfolding/README.md

 driver.save_integrals(format="openfermion")
 ```

-This will write files like into the current directory.
+> This will write files into the current directory.

 ### Copyright